keona1995/CleanDataProject/CodeBook.md

   * Prefixes – ‘f’ denotes measurements from the frequency domain, ‘t’ denotes measurements from the time domain
   * Root names – First root can be “body”, or “gravity”, indicating body signals or gravity signals.
 Second root name can be attached to first root name and can be “acc” or “gyro” indicating signals from the accelerometer or the gyroscope.
-Third root name can be attached to the second root name “acc” or “gyro”and can be “jerk” indicating a jerk signal.
+Third root name can be attached to the second root name “acc” or “gyro” and can be “jerk” indicating a jerk signal.
 Fourth root name can be attached to second or third rootname and can be “mag” indicating a magnitude measurement.
   * Suffixes – Principal suffix can be either “mean” or “std” indicating a mean value measurement or a standard deviation.
 Subsidiary suffixes can be “x”, “y”, or “z” and can be attached to “mean” or “std” suffix; they indicate measurements